joshchew24/AdventOfCode/README.md

 ### Reflection
 Initial thoughts were pretty accurate to how the problem went.
 P1 was straightforward, P2 relied on optimised implementation which I did not have.
 Reapproached by throwing dictionaries at the problem (as one does) and it ended up working.
 Short thoughts because it's late and I'm tired

+## Day 15:
+### Initial thoughts
+Graph problem, some sort of search/traversal algorithm for weighted graphs.
+Will have to brush up on CPSC 221 stuff again.
+Looking forward to it, wish I had this sort of context when I took the course.